I speak with a lot of unhappy attorneys who want to leave the law.

 But it is work that takes action … incremental, confidence-building action.

 That is where baby steps come in.
 The “baby step” is the basis of leaving law behind.
 The baby step is so essential because leaving the law can be so difficult and overpowering and murky.
 Leaving the law takes internal exploration, courageous action, and consistent follow up.
+It involves battling self-doubt,

 This week, I am very excited to have former BigLaw attorney now author Amy Impellizzeri come by Leave Law Behind to answer a few questions that seem to always come up for many of us looking to leave the law.